CCovington97/Drills-Advanced-JS/readme.md

 }
 *You’ll notice the function runs no problem, because the function is hoisted*
 ```
-22. Create a new function and name the function using a function expression (create it using let, not ver).
+22. Create a new function and name the function using a function expression (create it using let, not var).
 Have this function have an alert appear with some text of your choosing.
 23. Call the function before it is declared as an expression, what happens?
 Because of hoisting and the use the ES6 an error may occur.
 Adjust the code to allow the function to run.
 ## Submission
 Commit and your changes and push to your GitHub profile.